Amway: Canadian tax fraud case

 In 1982, Amway co-founders, Richard M. DeVos and Jay Van Andel, along with Amway's executive vice president for corporate services, William J. Discher Jr., were indicted in Canada on several criminal charges, including allegations that they underreported the value of goods brought into the country and had defrauded the Canadian government of more than $28 million from 1965 to 1980.
 The charges were dropped in 1983 after Amway and its Canadian subsidiary pleaded guilty to criminal customs fraud charges.
 The companies paid a fine of $25 million CAD, the largest fine ever imposed in Canada at the time.
-In 1989 the company settled the outstanding customs duties for $45 million CAD.
-In a 1994 article authored by DeVos, he stated that the guilty plea was entered for technical reasons, despite believing they were innocent of the charges, and that he believed that the case had been motivated by "political reasons".
+In 1989, the company settled the outstanding customs duties for $45 million CAD.

 RIAA lawsuit

 The Recording Industry Association of America (RIAA), as part of its anti-piracy efforts, sued Amway and several distributors in 1996, alleging that copyrighted music was used on "highly profitable" training videotapes.
 Amway denied wrongdoing, blaming the case on a misunderstanding by distributors, and settled the case out of court for $9 million.
-In a related lawsuit initiated by the distributors involved, the Court established that Mahaleel Lee Luster, who had been contracted to make the videotapes, had violated copyright without the knowledge of three of the five of those distributors.